Effective Retail Distribution Strategies for 2025 and Beyond

 Offers a superior service experience

-How to choose a retail distribution strategy?
+How to choose the right retail distribution strategy for your business

 Selecting the right retail distribution strategy depends on a range of business, product, and market-related factors.
 The goal is to align your distribution efforts with customer expectations and operational strengths.

-1. Understand your product type
+1. Understand your product type and price point

 The nature of your product affects the strategy.
 It includes the price point of your product, purchase frequency, and complexity.
 Mass-market items suit intensive distribution, while specialized or luxury goods align with selective or exclusive strategies.